Note from James Bowe, Managing Director

 We are only allowed to, and only want to, keep your personal information if it is correct.

-We are contactable by email at email@example.com,au or write to us at:
+We are contactable by email at email@example.com or write to us at:

-If you wish to complain about a breach of your rights under the Privacy Act 1988 (Cth) please contact us on the email and postal addresses above providing details of your complaint in writing.
+If you wish to complain about a breach of your rights under either Australian or New Zealand privacy laws, please contact us on the email and postal addresses above providing details of your complaint in writing.

 We will respond to any complaint within 30 days.
-If you aren't happy with our response you can complain directly to the Office of the Australian Information Commissioner by following this link: Lodging a Privacy Complaint Through the Commissioner
+If you aren't happy with our response, you can lodge a complaint with the Privacy Commission in your country.
+If you live in Australia, you may contact the Office of the Australian Information Commissioner by following this link: Lodging a Privacy Complaint in Australia or if you live in New Zealand, you may contact the Office of the Privacy Commissioner by following this link: Lodging a Privacy Complaint in NZ

-If you have any questions about privacy, your personal information, direct marketing, spam or our obligations or this policy please contact us at firstname.lastname@example.org.
+If you have any questions about privacy, your personal information, direct marketing, our privacy obligations, this policy or you wish to receive a free copy of this policy, please contact us by at firstname.lastname@example.org.